 These issues are common to the human race and are much more difficult to master than math problems.
 My hope is that as we address these issues, you will recognize which ones you suffer from so you can be more fully empowered to overcome them.

-What Is the Biggest Threat to Financial Security?
+What Is the Biggest Threat to Making and Keeping Money?

 We enter dangerous ground when we care more about what others think of us than we care about doing what is right for ourselves and our families.
 This is a slippery slope that can ruin us financially because we can never be completely satisfied that we are impressing everyone around us.
 We will always be able to find someone who has more and better things than we do.